Bookshops, hairdressers in Greece to reopen for Christmas

-ATHENS, Greece (AP) — Greek authorities have announced that bookshops and hairdressers will be allowed to open as of next Monday, while all other retail stores, entertainment venues, restaurants, bars and cafes will remain shut throughout the Christmas period as part of the country’s second lockdown.
+ATHENS, Greece (AP) — Greek authorities say bookshops and hairdressers can reopen as of next Monday, while all other retail stores, entertainment venues, restaurants, bars and cafes will remain shut throughout the Christmas period under the country’s second lockdown.

-Government spokesman Stelios Petsas said Friday that despite five weeks of lockdown measures, coronavirus infections remain high, putting pressure on the country’s health system.
-Intensive care units are at 83% of their capacity nationwide, with that increasing to 91% of capacity in the hard-hit northern city of Thessaloniki, Greece’s second largest urban center.
+Government spokesman Stelios Petsas said Friday that despite five weeks of lockdown measures, coronavirus infections remain high, piling pressure on the country’s health system.
+Intensive care units are at 83% of their capacity nationwide, with the number increasing to 91% in the hard-hit northern city of Thessaloniki, Greece’s second largest urban center.

 Petsas said a curfew currently in place from 9 p.m. to 5 a.m. will be reduced by one hour as of Sunday night, when it will start at 10 p.m. every night until Jan.
 7. Authorities have no intention of amending this for New Year’s Eve or Christmas Eve, he said.

 Authorities also announced the softening of a compulsory quarantine of travelers arriving in Greece from Dec.
+18, reducing it to three days from the previously announced 10 — which had enraged many Greeks living abroad who hoped to travel home for Christmas.
+Proof of negative coronavirus tests will still be required for travel to the country.

-18, reducing it to three days from the previously announced 10.
-The measure had been announced in an effort to prevent Greeks from traveling to winter holiday destinations such as ski resorts abroad.
-Ski resorts in Greece have been ordered to remain shut until Jan.
+The quarantine measure had been announced in an effort to prevent Greeks from traveling to winter holiday destinations abroad.
+Ski resorts in Greece have been ordered shut until Jan.
 7.

 With a spike in online orders during the lockdown straining delivery services, Petsas said customers will be allowed to physically pick up merchandise they have bought online or by phone through a new system called “clickaway.”
 The goods will be picked up at store entrances with a receipt of online payment, while queues outside stores for pickups must be limited to a maximum of nine people.